Formality and strongly unique enhancements: D-standardness and K-standardness

 \begin{es} Given an algebraic space $X$ proper over an Artinian ring with depth $\ge 1$ at every closed point, the category of coherent sheaves $\operatorname{Coh}(X)$ has an almost ample set (see \cite[Lemma 3.3.2]{olanderphd}).
 Another class of examples is given by \cite[Proposition 2.12]{suppcanste}. \end{es}

 Finally, we have the following result for derived categories with a geometric flavour. \begin{prop} Let $\mathcal{A}$ be an abelian category with an almost ample set.
 Then $\derb(\mathcal{A})$ has a strongly unique enhancement. \end{prop} \begin{proof}[Sketch of proof] We want to show that $\mathcal{A}$ is D-standard and apply Theorem \ref{thm:exdstand}.
-This is proved analogously to \cite[Proposition 3.7]{suppcanste}, which in turn mimics \cite[Proposition 3.4.6]{orlov2} with some crucial adjustments. \end{proof}
+The proof is almost identical to the one of \cite[Proposition 3.7]{suppcanste}, which is a generalization of \cite[Proposition 3.4.6]{orlov2}.
+For a self-contained proof, the reader may refer to \cite[Theorem 5.58]{lorenzinphd}. \end{proof}